-Scream Relief: Natural Remedies for Wasp & Bee Stings
+Relief!
+Natural Remedies for Wasp & Bee Stings

-The first time I saw natural remedies work in a first aid situation was when my 6-year-old got a wicked bee sting.
+The first time I saw natural remedies really work in a first aid situation was when my 6-year-old got a wicked bee sting.

 While that usually does it, here are a few more ideas to increase your first aid options: